-At Callahan Law Firm, we provide experienced legal defense for social workers and counselors in Illinois, helping you navigate IDFPR investigations, license denials, and disciplinary proceedings.
+At Callahan Law Firm, we specialize in defending social workers and counselors in Illinois, helping you navigate IDFPR investigations, disciplinary hearings, and license denials while protecting your career.

 -